lingsamuel/Nymph/README.md

 ## Basic Design

-A patched property must contains an `operator`.
+A patched property must contain an `operator`.

-A object must have a plugin-wide uniqued field to identity objects.
+A object must have a plugin-wide unique field to identity objects.
 In this document, it's `$id`.

 ### Master File